meowdding/SkyCubed/readme.md

   - Displays the items you have picked up or dropped on screen.
   - Has an option for a compact view, sack items, and more.
 - Commissions Overlay
+    - Displays your current commissions and their progress on screen.
 - NPC Overlay
   - Displays NPC messages on screen like in other games.
 - Cold Overlay